 Tax Considerations - Certain Federal Income Tax Considerations Relating to the Partnership and Unitholders - Allocation of Income and Loss."
-There is no assurance that the IRS will respect this treatment for tax purposes.
+There is no assurance that the IRS will respect this treatment for tax purposes or will agree with the Partnership's determination of the amount of the guaranteed payment.
 In addition, certain aspects of the allocation of taxable income and loss between existing Depositary Unitholders and holders of Depositary Units issued upon exercise of Rights are not entirely clear and may be subject to challenge by the IRS.
 See "Income Tax Considerations - Certain Federal Income Tax Considerations Relating to the Partnership and Unitholders - Allocation of Income and Loss."
 If the IRS were to dispute the Partnership's allocation of income or losses, the result would be an increase in the income or reduction of losses to some Unitholders and a decrease in income or increase in losses of other Unitholders for the taxable years involved.
 Affected Unitholders may be required to amend their personal tax returns in the event of such adjustments.
 Any costs of such amendment or the payment of additional taxes and interest or penalties would be the sole responsibility of the affected Unitholder.